MOohTus/ODAMNet/docs/source/pages/approaches/methods_AMI.rst

         --GMT FILENAME
             Tab-delimited file that describes gene sets of pathways/processes of interest.
-            Pathways/processes can come from several sources (e.g. WP and GO\:BP).
+            Pathways/processes can come from several sources (e.g. WikiPathways and GO\:BP).
             [:ref:`FORMAT <pathways>`]
             **[required]**